-As discussed further below, in recognition of a finding that "the State should encourage ... investment in renewable energy resources, including, but not limited to, photovoltaic distributed generation, which should benefit all citizens of the State, including low-income households," revisions to Section 1-56 of the IPA Act requires the creation of "the Illinois Solar for All Program, which shall include incentives for low-income distributed generation and community solar projects [. . .] to bring photovoltaics to low-income communities in this State."64 In so doing, the Agency must "include a description of its proposed approach to the design, administration, implementation and evaluation of the Illinois Solar for All Program" in the Plan and "propose the Illinois Solar for All Program terms, conditions, and requirements,"65 including REC prices (which may be through a formula).
+As discussed further below, in recognition of a finding that "the State should encourage ... investment in renewable energy resources, including, but not limited to, photovoltaic distributed generation, which should benefit all citizens of the State, including low-income households," revisions to Section 1-56 of the IPA Act provide forrequires the creation of "the Illinois Solar for All Program, which shall include incentives for low-income distributed generation and community solar projects [...] to bring photovoltaics to low-income communities in this State."74 In so doing, the Agency must "include a description of its proposed approach to the design, administration, implementation and evaluation of the Illinois Solar for All Program" in the Plan and "propose the Illinois Solar for All Program terms, conditions, and requirements,"75 including REC prices (which may be through a formula).

-The Illinois Solar for All Program began accepting project applications on May 15, 2019.
+The description of the Agency's proposed Illinois Solar for All Program began accepting project applications on May 15, 2019.
 A more comprehensive description of the Agency's Illinois Solar for All Program, including any revisions made thereto, can be found in Chapter 8.

 In addition to describing what the Illinois Solar for All Program is and how it will be administered, the law also requires that should the IPA hire a third-party program administrator (or administrators) to assist with the administration of the Illinois Solar for All Program, the Plan shall identify at what interval it must report to the Agency and the Commission (provided that interval is at least quarterly).
 After an RFQ/RFP process, the IPA retained Elevate Energy to administer the Illinois Solar for All Program in September 2018.
 The Plan shall also provide for an independent evaluation of the program, and must contain a definition of the term "environmental justice" community.
 After a similar RFQ/RFP process, the IPA retained APPRISE, Inc. to serve as the Illinois Solar for All Program's independent evaluator in August 2019.
-These issues are further addressed in Chapter 8.
+These issues are likewisefurther addressed in Chapter 8.

 The Plan must also ensure that the Illinois Solar for All program is funded.
 Specifically, Section 1-75(c)(1)(0) of the Act provides that the Plan "shall allocate 5% of the funds available under the plan for the applicable delivery year, or \$10,000,000 per delivery year, whichever is greater, to fund the programs."
-The IPA understands that the intention of this language in Section 1-75(c)(1)(0) is that
+This raises the question of what is meant by the phrase "funds available under the plan" - only those utility-collected funds available through Section 1-75(c), or all funds inclusive of any funds available from the Renewable Energy Resources Fund balance?
+In the former reading, the Agency would retain discretion to allocate separately funds from the RERF, but in the latter reading, the Agency could not do so.
+The IPA believes this latter model could not have been the drafters' intent; for instance, in a year in which the RERF balance remained high but the utility-collected budget under Section 1-75(c)(1)(E) was largely committed (i.e., unavailable), the Agency would be constrained to using only \$10 million to support Illinois Solar for All, despite having significantly more money available and regardless of whatever success the Solar for All programs had been experiencing.
+Thus, the IPA believes The IPA understands that the intention of this language in